plandes/zotsite/README.md

 [![Python 3.11][python311-badge]][python311-link]
 [![Build Status][build-badge]][build-link]

-This project exports your local [Zotero] library to a usable HTML website.
-This generated website has the following features:
+This project exports your local [Zotero] library to a usable HTML website with following features:

 * Easily access your papers, site snapshots, notes from a navigation tree.
 * Provides metadata from collections and attachments (i.e. referenes etc).